dessalines/thumb-key/README.md

 Physical keyboards, with the full-size _QWERTY_ layout, **were not designed for use on small devices like phones**; they were designed specifically for 10 fingers resting on a keybed, sitting on a secure surface.

-Phones must be held with the fore-fingers and palm, leaving only 2 thumbs (as opposed to 10 fingers) free to perform key-presses.
+Phones must be held with the fore-fingers and palm, leaving only 1 or 2 thumbs (as opposed to 10 fingers) free to perform key-presses.
+As texting came into being, word prediction came to be seen as the best solution to slow input speeds.

-As texting came into being, word prediction came to be seen as the only solution to slow input.
-On phones that used the 12-key numeric layout, [T9 predictive text](<https://en.m.wikipedia.org/wiki/T9_(predictive_text)>) was used.
-Other phones used the full-hand layout with the familiar _QWERTY_ layout from the 1800s.
+On phones that used the 9-key numeric layout, [T9 predictive text](<https://en.m.wikipedia.org/wiki/T9_(predictive_text)>) was used.
+Other phones used the full-hand layout with the familiar _QWERTY_ layout, with other predictive methods.

-#### When keyboards became Keyloggers
+#### When phone keyboards became Keyloggers

-As phones moved from physical buttons to soft-keyboards, key sizes became smaller and taps more imprecise, with better predictive technology picking up the slack.
-These solutions still could not avoid the hunt-and-peck problem.
+As phones moved from physical buttons to soft-keyboards, key sizes became smaller and taps more imprecise and error-prone, with better predictive technology picking up the slack.

-Smartphone companies like Apple and Google, in an attempt to better their word prediction algorithms, began submitting and aggregating all their user's key-taps to their servers, violating user's privacy in the process.
-[Known as Keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger) on desktop computers, and seen as universally malicious programs, these apps unfortunately became normalized, and seen as a necessity on smartphones.
+Smartphone companies like Apple and Google, in an attempt to better their word prediction algorithms, as well as collect potentially profitable information on what their users were typing, began submitting and aggregating all their user's key-taps to their servers, violating user's privacy in the process.
+[Known as Keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger), and seen as universally malicious programs on desktop computers, these apps unfortunately became normalized and seen as a necessity on phones.

+The lack of innovation on phone keyboard design, is best explained by the _potential profitability_ these companies stand to gain by collecting and aggregating everything a user types, and the commodification of this data directly, or information and trends about you learned from this data, it can sell to advertisers and 3rd parties.
+These could include your buying preferences, preferred websites, what you most commonly talk about with friends, and everything you type into search bars and text boxes.

-As of today, smartphone keyboards are in such a terrible state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes.**
+As of today, phone keyboards are in such an abysmal state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes.**

 #### MessageEase

+As a testament to the stunning lack of innovation on both desktop and phone keyboards, the _QWERTY_ layout from the 1880s is still the dominant layout, even on smartphones in the 21st century.

-One company named Exideas created a keyboard app called [MessageEase](https://www.exideas.com/ME/), which relied on the original large 9-key grid of old phones, and managed to acheive comparable typing speeds to other keyboards, without relying on big-data-powered word-prediction.
+One company named Exideas created a keyboard app called [MessageEase](https://www.exideas.com/ME/), which relied on the original large 9-key grid of old phones, and managed to acheive comparable fast typing speeds to other keyboards, without relying on big-data-powered word-prediction.

 [Much research went into MessageEase's design](https://www.exideas.com/ME/ICMI2003Paper.pdf), and many of its users can do > 50 words per minute.

-MessageEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessageEase Keyboard layout is available in the settings.)
+MessageEase is unfortunately unmaintained, and Thumb-Key uses a better alternating-thumb layout letter position (although the original MessageEase Keyboard layout is available in the settings).

-### Thumb-Key Letter Position
+### Thumb-Key Letter Position Design

 - Large keys are in a predictable 9-key grid.
-Eventually, like touch-typing, you should be able to keep your eyes on the text input area, rather than hunting-and-pecking for letters.
+Eventually, like touch-typing, you should be able to keep your eyes on the text input area, rather than hunting-and-pecking for letters, appromimating touch-typing.
 - Letter positions are based on [English text letter frequency](https://en.m.wikipedia.org/wiki/Letter_frequency).
-The most common letters are: **ETAOINSHRDLC**
+The most common letters are: **ETAOINSHR**.
+These 9 letters alone make up ~70% of all English tex.
-- First 9 letters by frequency are the 9 center keys.
+- First 9 letters by frequency are the 9 center key taps.
 The next 8 are swipes to the center.
 The next 8 are on the center hub key.
 Z is last.
-- Alternating fingers for vowels and consonants (Vowels on right side of keyboard).
+- Alternate fingers for vowels and consonants (Vowels on right side of keyboard, consonants on left).
+This naturally results in fast digram and trigram speeds.
-- Prioritize bottom keys, and right side of keyboard.
+- Prioritize bottom, and right side of keyboard.
 So EAO should be on the right side, and bottom to top, while TNS is on the left side.
-- Alternating fingers for common digrams.

 ### Built With